Franklin Ratliff | Chief Technology Officer

 Franklin was the junior/co-designer (2010-2015) for the Bullet Project land speed rocket car project where he was responsible for the rocket system and escape capsule.

 Early 2023, Franklin joined the advisory board of Titans Space Industries.
-His contributions as an advisory were so extensive and valuable to the TSi team that by March, he was offered the Chief Technology Officer job to lead the Titans Space projects.
+His contributions as an advisor were so extensive and valuable to the TSi team that by March, he was offered the Chief Technology Officer job to lead the Titans Space projects.
 Franklin’s deep aerospace and aerodynamics experience, spanning more than 40 years, his shared vision and objectives, and his continued leadership of the TSI technology and engineering efforts make him the ideal person for the job.

 About the Titans Spaceplanes